MPh-py/MPh/docs/limitations.md

 ```

 Clearly, these paths depend on the installed Comsol version and will
 have to be adapted accordingly.

-Unfortunately, requiring this variable
-to be set correctly also limits the possibility to dynamically select
+Requiring this variable to be set correctly limits the possibility
-a back-end from within MPh, as adding multiple installations to that
+of selecting a specific back-end from within MPh, as adding multiple
-search path would very likely lead to collisions.
-Ideally, then,
+installations to that search path would very likely lead to name
-starting a stand-alone client should work out of the box, without the
+collisions.
+Ideally, starting a stand-alone client would work out of
-above manual configuration.
-However, [this issue][issue8] is currently
+the box, without the above manual configuration.
+However,
-unresolved.
+[this issue][issue8] is currently unresolved.

 ### macOS support